mateuspim/homelab/storage/README.md

 zfs list
 ```

-Now its all setup for the VMs to come.
+Now it's all setup for the VMs to come